Hernia Mesh Lawsuits

 Hernia Mesh Recalls

-Due to their potential to cause serious complications, some types of surgical mesh used for hernia repair have been recalled by the FDA.
+Because they can cause serious complications, some types of surgical mesh used for hernia repair have been recalled by the FDA.
 Others have been voluntarily recalled by their manufacturers.
-Whether the surgical mesh used in your repair has been recalled, you may have grounds for a lawsuit.
+Whether the surgical mesh used in your repair has been recalled or not, you may have grounds for a lawsuit.
 Our hernia mesh attorneys can review your particular claim to determine how to proceed.

 The following types of hernia surgical mesh have been recalled: